Jayveer/Decima-Explorer/README.md

 DecimaExplorer.exe -extract "G:\path\to\game\data\files" \file\name\to\extract
 ```
 In the most recent update it is possible to omit the output file, in this case the input filename or fileID will be used as the file name.
 If it is a directory, the directory structure will be created.

+If running the GUI client, select the game's data directory and a it should populate a list of files available to extract determined by the game's cache loading mechanism.

 ## License
 [GPL](ooz/LICENSE.md)